Anti-Forensics

 Malicious actions can be identified by the following steps:

-compare and timestamps. (can be done on the following tools: , and FTK Imager
+compare $FILE_NAME and $STANDARD_INFORMATION timestamps. (can be done on the following tools: MFTECmd FLS,istat and

-Compare ShimCache/ AppCompatCache timestamp with file modification times.
+Compare ShimCache/ AppCompatCache timestamp with $STANDARD_INFORMATION file modification times.
 Should see matching timestamps!

-Check the embedded compile time against the timestamp; the file shouldn't be compiled after written to disk. both and Exiftool
+Check the embedded compile time against the timestamp; the file shouldn't be compiled after written to disk. both sigcheck.exe and

-The provides visibility into changes to files on file system, including creation time
+The NTFS provides visibility into changes to files on file system, including creation time

 tools are typically configured to scan for known file signatures at the start of clusters and 'carve' files data when the signature is located.
 The file signature is the magic number of the file, e.g. for windows executables it's MZ in ASCII or 0x 45 5a 90 00